Landed Cost: Meaning, Formula & Calculator

 Every country has its own authority for monitoring the flow of goods into and out of its borders.

-These agencies are also responsible for collecting any duties, tariffs, value-added tax (VAT), brokers fees, harbor fees.
+These agencies are also responsible for collecting any duties, tariffs, value-added tax (VAT), brokers fees, and harbor fees.

 Risk